 This email from Trim nails it.

-In some cases, answering this question probably becomes the most important thing for that person at the moment, which is exactly what a hook should do.
+In some cases, answering this question probably becomes the most important thing for that person at the moment, which is precisely what a hook should do.

 Here’s another example from Peloton:

 If you know anything about this company, you know the product comes with a hefty price.

 Peloton clearly knows that, so they’ve led with a hook that directly addresses the objections potential customers weigh in their minds.